 What makes a SR&ED audit more likely

+The single biggest thing that makes a SR&ED audit more likely is a weak claim: vague technical narratives, half-finished project descriptions, missing financial schedules.
 You can't control the CRA's risk system.
 You can control the things that put a target on your claim.

 The other common triggers aren't about suspicion at all.
 Your claim doubles or triples from last year.
 You took a grant or other funding alongside it.
 Your R&D time allocation jumps.
 None of that means you did anything wrong.
 It just means something changed and the CRA wants it explained.
 Clear records explain it in a sentence.
 No records turn it into a problem.